rrottmann/slax-provision/README.md

 When the directory`$LIVEKITNAME/provision` exists, all contained scripts will be executed during system boot.

-The directory `provision` contains a small example that installs `vim-tiny`.
+The directory `provision` contains a small example scripts.
+One can be used to setup a Wifi connection using `nmcli`.
+Another installs `vim-tiny` via `apt-get`.